NikhilGovada/Identifying-Deep-Fakes-in-Lung-Cancer-Imagery-Analysis/README.md

 # Identifying-Deep-Fakes-in-Lung-Cancer-Imagery-Analysis
-The increasing use of deep learning in medical imaging has raised concerns about the authenticity of diagnostic images, particularly in lung cancer CT scans.
+The increasing use of deep learning in medical imaging has raised concerns about the authenticity of diagnostic images, particularly in lung cancer CT scans.
 Our work presents a novel approach to address this concern by proposing a deep fake detection system tailored specifically for lung cancer CT images.
 We curated